Getting started with DataSphere

 TRIAL_ACTIVE.
 If you don't have a billing account, create one.

-- On the Access management page, make sure you have the
+In the management console on the Access management page, make sure you have relevant roles:

 Create a project